White-Tiger-Cyber/mochi-gallery/README.md

 ```

 ### 5. Install Fonts (Critical for "Vibes")
-The tool uses a "Holistic Vibe" engine that picks fonts based on the mood of the Haiku (e.g., Handwritten, Typewriter, Serif).
+The tool uses a "Holistic Vibe" engine that picks fonts based on the mood of the Haiku.
 If you do not install fonts, it will fall back to a generic default.

 We recommend downloading these open-source fonts into `assets/fonts/`: